 Predictive analytics uses mathematical modeling tools to generate predictions about an unknown fact, characteristic, or event.
 “It’s about taking the data that you know exists and building a mathematical model from that data to help you make predictions about somebody [or something] not yet in that data set,” Goulding explains.

-The role of an analyst in predictive analysis is to assemble and organize the data, identify which type of mathematical model applies to the case at hand, and then draw the necessary conclusions from the results.
-They are often also tasked with communicating those conclusions to stakeholders in an effective and engaging way.
+An analyst’s role in predictive analysis is to assemble and organize the data, identify which type of mathematical model applies to the case at hand, and then draw the necessary conclusions from the results.
+They are often also tasked with communicating those conclusions to stakeholders effectively and engagingly.

 While data analysts are required to make decisions regarding which mathematical model to use in a given situation, they are not actually the ones crunching the data.
 Statisticians and programmers develop computer programs that carry out these processes, each of which operates using a different mathematical model.